strigazi/fedora-atomic/README.md

   - To submit patches https://lists.fedoraproject.org/pipermail/rel-eng/
   - No public log output currently, dgilmore may tell you if it breaks

+It makes an OSTree commit from a set of RPM packages, which clients then replicate.

 This git repository holds the core manifest file `fedora-atomic-docker-host.json` that is used for that process.